Jun 29, 2026

 • Negative Energy Balance: This happens when you burn more calories than you consume, resulting in weight loss.

 Individuals with fast metabolisms typically require a higher caloric intake to maintain their weight.
-If they don’t consume enough calories to meet their metabolic demands, they may experience persistent hunger as their body seeks to achieve energy balance.
+If they don’t consume enough calories to meet their metabolic demands, they may experience persistent hunger as the body seeks to achieve energy balance.

 Psychological Factors